x-y-z/linux-1gb-thp/Documentation/dev-tools/kasan.rst

 ``CONFIG_KASAN`` built-in.
 The type of error expected and the function being run is printed before the expression expected to give an error.
-Then the error is printed, if found, and that test should be interpretted to pass only if the error was the one expected by the test.
+Then the error is printed, if found, and that test should be interpreted to pass only if the error was the one expected by the test.